jtbrown21/SERFF-Analytics/docs/README.md

 ## Troubleshooting

 If you encounter an error like `duckdb.duckdb.IOException: IO Error: Cannot open file` when generating reports, the database file is likely missing.
-Run `python scripts/init_database.py` to create an empty database or `python scripts/sync_demo.py` to pull data from Airtable.
+Run `python scripts/sync_demo.py` to create the database and pull data from Airtable.